As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 - Format your text using H2 tags

-For example, if you do a voice search for: “What Are The Most Important Seo Metrics To Monitor Performance?”:
+For example, if you do a voice search for: “What Are The Most Important SEO Metrics To Monitor Performance?”:

 You will get this result, which is pulled off by a featured snippet.